 Students enrolling in this program must meet specific admissions requirements in addition to applying to the college.
 The admissions requirements are outlined in the admissions packet.

-Call and make an appointment at 732-224-2555 to meet with a science counselor to discuss general education coursework and transferability of courses taken at other institutions before registering for any general education courses.
+Make an appointment with Cathy Goode, Health Science Counselor, to discuss general education coursework and transferability of courses taken at other institutions before registering for any general education courses.
+You may reach her at email@example.com or make an appointment through advisor trac.

-Health clearance from an physician or a nurse practitioner is required before the student can participate in clinical laboratory experiences.
-Students must meet the technical requirements necessary to perform the professional duties of a radiologic technologists.
+Health clearance from a physician or a nurse practitioner is required before the student can participate in clinical laboratory experiences.
+Students must meet the technical requirements necessary to perform the professional duties of a radiologic technologist.

 Criminal History Background Checks